CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 Syntax: .float FLOAT-VAL,...
 Syntax: .single FLOAT-VAL,...

-Put single-precision floating point values into current section.
+Emit single-precision floating point values.
 If no value between comma then an assembler stores 0 and warn about no value.
 This pseudo-operation accepts only single precision floating point literals.

 ### .format